 Additionally, the baby is now much larger, putting even more pressure on the pelvis and bladder.
 Unfortunately, for some women, this gets worse during the night when they’re lying down.

-Waking up frequently to relieve yourself may be good practice for when baby arrives, but you need your rest.
-This is why doctors recommend reducing your intake of fluids a couple of hours before bed.
+Fluid is important, and you should increase your intake during pregnancy.
+While waking up frequently to relieve yourself may be good practice for when the baby arrives, you need your rest.
+This is why medical providers recommend reducing your intake of fluids a couple of hours before bed.

 Possible Causes of Bladder Pain